Liodon

 Liodon is a dubious genus of mosasaur from the Late Cretaceous, known from fragmentary fossils discovered in St James' Pit, England.
-Though dubious and of uncertain phylogenetic affinities, Liodon was historically a highly important taxon in mosasaur systematics, being one of the genera on which the family Mosasauridae was based.
+Though dubious and of uncertain phylogenetic affinities, Liodon was historically an important taxon in mosasaur systematics, being one of the genera on which the family Mosasauridae was based.

 History

 Moroccan mosasaur fossil erroneously assigned to Liodon anceps.
 Moroccan fossils classified as Liodon typically belong to Eremiasaurus or Thalassotitan.

 Liodon anceps was first described as "Leiodon anceps" by Richard Owen in 1841, based only on two tooth fragments and a minor portion of the corresponding jaw bone discovered in Essex, England.
 The name Leiodon derived from the Greek leios ("smooth") and -odon ("tooth"), meaning "smooth tooth" on account of the "smooth and polished surface" of the fossil teeth.
 The specific name anceps means "two-edged", referencing the carinae (cutting edges) on both the front and back of the teeth.
 In 1845, Owen noted that the teeth he assigned to Leiodon were more reminiscent of those of Mosasaurus than any other reptile and in 1851 placed both genera in the new clade Natantia within the suborder Lacertilia.

 In 1846, Louis Agassiz noted that the generic name Leiodon was already preoccupied by the fish Leiodon (described in 1839) and consequently changed the spelling to Liodon, which carries the same meaning.
 In 1853, Liodon was one of the original genera included in the definition of the family Mosasauridae by Paul Gervais.
 The other genera initially included in the family were Mosasaurus, Onchosaurus (later recognized to have been a batoid fish), Oplosaurus (a sauropod dinosaur), Macrosaurus (a historical mosasaur "wastebasket taxon") and Geosaurus (a thalattosuchian crocodyliform).

 Over the course of the later nineteenth century, more species of Liodon were described.
 In addition to material later assigned to Tylosaurus, the three most enduring species assigned to Liodon were L. sectorius in 1871 and L. mosasauroides and L. compressidens in 1892.
 These species were based on more well-preserved material than L. anceps and gave Liodon a worldwide distribution, with material being assigned to L. mosasauroides from France and L. sectorius from New Jersey and the Netherlands.
 Another species, L. asiaticum, was described in 1915 based on fragmentary fossils found near Jerusalem.
 In addition to these species, isolated teeth from various locations, including Poland, the Netherlands and Morocco, have also been assigned to Liodon in the past.